 Final checks and clean

 Leave your old house clean and tidy for the new tenants.
-Not only is this polite, but it could mean the difference between recieving 100% of your deposit back or not.
+Not only is this polite, but it could mean the difference between receiving 100% of your deposit back or not.
 If your landlord or letting agent has to employ a professional cleaning service after you have left or pay for any repairs, the cost will come out of your deposit.
 Whilst you are cleaning, this could be a good chance to have a proper spring clean and sort through your belongings.
 This will save you the time and effort of packing and moving items that you no longer want or need.
 Remember to dispose of any unwanted items responsibly.

 THINGS TO DO IN YOUR NEW STUDENT ACCOMMODATION